JamesSkemp/words/content/post/html5-localstorage-web-application-manager-tool.md

 +++
 title = "HTML5 / LocalStorage Web application manager tool"
-summary = "I've created a Web application manager tool, which can be used to display information about a domain's local storage usage, amongst other things." draft = false comments = true date = "2011-04-02T19:43:00-05:00"
+description = "I've created a Web application manager tool, which can be used to display information about a domain's local storage usage, amongst other things." draft = false comments = true date = "2011-04-02T19:43:00-05:00"